beardyman/git-open/README.md

 # git-open

-Opens the remote UI of your git repository
+Git extension for opening the remote UI of your git repository.

 ## Installation
 ```shell script